Strata Global

 Geotechnical engineering and landfill design

-While we may dismiss landfills from an architectural standpoint, the reality is that a faulty landfill can be a manmade disaster waiting to happen.
-Since most landfills today are legacy sites, they also need some clever engineering to extract more space, and capacity from existing sites.
-Our designers and team of civil engineers work with you to consider soil characteristics, landfill geometry, and the expected volumes of waste to create a layout that optimises gas venting efficiency.
-Our landfill solutions typically account for broad use cases: capping and drainage through the use of geogrids, and geocells, with geotextiles, and geomembranes, leachate management, expansion of landfills [vertical and horizontal], and development of access roads themselves to the site for dumper trucks to pass easily.
-With limited spaces for landfills, expanding the existing space, and site capacity is a common challenge that clients come to us with.
-Right from using our proprietary methods for capacity recovery, airspace utilisation to minimising costs –our landfill expertise spans several geos.
+Although landfills may not be viewed as architectural structures, a poorly designed landfill can be a serious environmental and safety hazard.
+Since many landfills today are legacy sites, they require innovative engineering solutions to maximize available space and capacity.
+Our designers and team of civil engineers work with you to consider soil characteristics, landfill geometry, and the expected volumes of waste to create a layout that optimizes gas venting efficiency.
+Our landfill solutions cover multiple applications, including capping and drainage with geogrids, geocells, geotextiles, and geomembranes; leachate management; landfill expansion (both vertical and horizontal); and access road development for dumper trucks.
+Due to limited landfill space, expanding capacity is a frequent challenge our clients face.
+From capacity recovery and airspace optimization to cost minimization, our landfill expertise spans multiple regions.
 With our expansion options, sites almost get a new lease of life.
-With increased containment capacity/lifetime extension without additional approvals or exorbitant costs –our geosynthetic applications lead to more sustainable solutions for waste management companies.
-The selection of the right geosynthetic materials depends upon factors such as tensile strength, permeability, and compatibility with landfill contents.
-This remains as a critical aspect of our work that we undertake when we design a solution for your site specific needs.
+With increased containment capacity and extended landfill lifespan, we achieve sustainability without requiring additional approvals or incurring high costs.
+Our geosynthetic applications lead to more sustainable solutions for waste management companies.
+Choosing the appropriate materials depends on factors such as tensile strength, permeability, and compatibility with landfill contents.
+This is a crucial aspect of our site-specific design process.
 Reach out to us to learn more about our landfill case studies in India, Spain, and USA.

 The design of a landfill’s gas venting and detection system has to balance efficiency with safety.
-Our engineers work to ensure that the system is capable of handling the expected gas output over the landfill’s operational lifetime under normal circumstances, and load expectation.
+Our engineers design systems that can handle expected gas output throughout the landfill’s operational lifetime, considering both normal conditions and load expectations.
 This involves calculating the number and placement of gas wells, the sizing of pipes, and the integration of detection systems, all while considering the potential for future site expansion or changes in waste composition.
-Given that these calculations are done for live sites, the number of checks and balances we undertake are numerous –since they have lasting impact on the ecology of the land.
+Since these calculations are performed on active landfill sites, we implement checks and balances to minimize long-term ecological impact.

-Engineered solution for landfill management used by Strata Global
+Engineered solution for landfill management used by Strata Geosystems

 Scope of the project and challenges

-Strata aimed to effectively close the landfill while adhering to environmental considerations.
+Strata aimed to safely close the landfill while ensuring environmental compliance.
 They faced the significant challenge of designing anchor trenches within a confined space.
-Strata addressed this by developing a unique installation methodology tailored to the project’s specific needs, effectively managing the space limitations.
+Strata developed a tailored installation methodology to efficiently manage space limitations.

 Strata’s solutions offered several advantages over conventional methods involving gravels and common geotextiles: